-I have a BSc (1st class hons) in Countryside Conservation from Aberystwyth University, where I also developed a background in environmental valuation.
-For my ongoing cross-disciplinary research in the Solomon Islands on environmental values, I have received prizes from the European Society for Ecological Economics, the Society for Conservation Biology, and the Geographical Field Group.
+I have a BSc (1st class hons) in Countryside Conservation from Aberystwyth University.
+For my ongoing cross-disciplinary research in the Solomon Islands (South Pacific) on environmental values, I have received prizes from the European Society for Ecological Economics, the Society for Conservation Biology, and the Geographical Field Group.
 Before moving to the UK, I worked as an environmental campaigner in the Netherlands, Iceland and elsewhere.

 - Shared and social values of nature

 - The relationship between environmental values and behaviour

 - Local impacts of globalisation on natural and social capital

 - The relationship between environment, spirituality and wellbeing

 - Generally, a broad range of conservation and sustainable development related issues

 My cross-disciplinary PhD focuses on developing novel participatory and deliberative methods for monetary valuation of ecosystem services.
 I am working with the RSPB on valuing coastal ecosystem services in the Firth of Forth (north of Edinburgh).
 My other case study is on coastal tropical rainforest services in the Solomon Islands, where my research links into wider issues in relation to sustainable development, rainforest conservation and the impacts of economic globalisation.